Queen's Quarterly

-Queen's Quarterly is a Canadian quarterly peer-reviewed academic journal of cultural studies that was established in 1893 by, among others, George Munro Grant, Sanford Fleming, and John Watson, all of Queen's University in Kingston, Ontario.
+Queen's Quarterly is a Canadian quarterly peer-reviewed literary and academic journal of cultural studies.
+Established in 1893 at Queen's University in Kingston, Ontario, Queen's Quarterly is Canada's oldest academic quarterly.
+This magazine has won numerous awards including awards and nominations from National Media Awards Foundation.

+Some of the key founders are George Munro Grant, Sanford Fleming, and John Watson.
 The journal publishes articles, essays, reviews, short stories and poetry.
 It is abstracted and indexed in the Arts & Humanities Citation Index, Current Contents, MLA International Bibliography, and Abstracts of English Studies.

 Editors

 The following persons have been editor-in-chief of the journal: